bmeurant/ember-array-contains-helper/README.md

 [![Dependency Status](https://david-dm.org/bmeurant/ember-array-contains-helper.svg)](https://david-dm.org/bmeurant/ember-array-contains-helper)
 [![Dev Dependency Status](https://david-dm.org/bmeurant/ember-array-contains-helper/dev-status.svg)](https://david-dm.org/bmeurant/ember-array-contains-helper#info=devDependencies)

-Ember HTMLBars template helper allowing to test if an array contains a particular element.
+Ember template helper allowing to test if an array contains a particular element.

 ```hbs
 {{array-contains model 'value' property='title'}}
 ```

-This helper allows to test the presence of a literal, an entire object or an object with a specific property set at a specific value, can be found into the given array.
+This helper allows to test the presence of a literal, a full object or a specific property/value of an object inside a given array.
 Objects can be native or Ember objects.

 ## Observing